Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## ModalWX Code Walkthrough
-We guide you through a sequence of steps that explain how this code works, how it is navigated and what it takes it takes to write a Modal app based on wxWidgets using this toolkit.
+We guide you through a sequence of steps that explain how this code works, how it is navigated and what it takes it takes to write a Modal app using this toolkit.
 The only pre-requisite is familiarity with C++.
+At the end of this walkthough you will be able to evaluate whether ModalWX would be a better way to design your next workstation app compared to a WIMP-based design.

 1. Build and run the app.
 This is described in a section below.
 2. If you are on OSX, the fontsize might be too small.